- Latin America

 During which months does your school typically hire?

-Did you secure this position in advance of arriving?
+Did you secure your TEFL job in Alicante in advance of arriving?

 Please explain the visa process that you went through.